freddiejbawden/hackthenorth/README.md

 ## Structure

 www
+Each "Page"  login, app  etc. has a route.
+This can be navigated to using URLs Within the app we have pages which are shown through the tab view

-- src/pages each directory here is a page on the tabs
+- src/App/pages each directory here is a page on the tabs

 ## Routes